 - (2) If the State Board of Education finds that additional testing in grades three through 12 is desirable to allow comparisons with national indicators of student achievement, that testing shall be conducted with the smallest size sample of students necessary to assure valid comparisons with other states. - (d) Limitation on Additional Tests.
-The State Board of Education shall not require any additional standardized tests beyond those that were administered in the 2002-2003 academic year, unless the administration of the tests is required to comply with the No Child Left Behind Act, Public Law 107-110 (115 U.S. Stat.
+The State Board of Education shall not require any end-of-course tests beyond those that were administered in the 2004-2005 academic year, unless the administration of the tests is required to comply with the No Child Left Behind Act, Public Law 107-110 (115 U.S. Stat.
 1425-2094) or any other federal law.
-Nothing in this subsection shall preclude modification of existing tests or the creation of an end-of-course test for Civics and Economics."
+Nothing in this subsection shall preclude modification of existing tests or the creation of an end-of-course test for civics and economics."

 SECTION 3.
-Recognizing the need to increase standards and academic achievement for all students is vital for educational accountability to North Carolina citizens and employers, this act shall be construed to provide the State Board of Education with full flexibility to incorporate emerging No Child Left Behind mandates into the existing or modified testing structure referred to above to insure each student's readiness for the global workplace and post-secondary educational opportunities.
+Recognizing the need to increase standards and academic achievement for all students is vital for educational accountability to North Carolina citizens and employers, this act shall be construed to provide the State Board of Education with full flexibility to incorporate emerging No Child Left Behind mandates into the existing or modified testing structure referred to in this act to ensure each student's readiness for the global workplace and postsecondary educational opportunities.